In Depth Baby Product Reviews Led by a Pediatrician

 Comfort

 The Momcozy is bulky for something meant to be worn inside a bar.
 It has a 24 mm flange size.
-It offers two modes, massage and expression, and each mode has 5 adjustable suction levels.
+It offers two massage and expression modes, each with five adjustable suction levels.
 This flexibility lets you customize your pumping sessions, and we imagine some moms will find this is enough.

 momcozy s9 wearable breast pump - the momcozy cups are entirely soft silicone.